zhoushang2003/cse15l-lab-reports/LabReport4.md

 # Step 5.
 Run the tests, demonstrating that they now succeed
 Copy and paste the commands again to run the tests and we now see they succeed.
+Or instead we can use <up arrow> to traverse back to the history since we have already typed the command.
 ![image](5.1.png)

 # Step 6.
 Commit and push the resulting change to your Github account